tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 [](id:overseas_speed)
 ## Acceleration Outside the Chinese Mainland

 Traffic/Bandwidth usage outside the Chinese mainland is the downstream traffic/bandwidth used when users connect to Tencent Cloud’s acceleration origin servers outside the Chinese mainland.
 You can choose to be billed [by traffic](#overseas_flow) or [by bandwidth](#overseas_bandwidth).
-The former is used for new users by default.
+By default, new users are billed by traffic.
 [](id:overseas_flow)

 ### Bill-by-traffic